 - Prepare the cake mix as directed on the package and divide evenly between the two cake pans.

-- Bake for 30 minutes, adding more time as needed, until a toothpick in the center of the cake comes out clean.
+- Bake at 325 degrees for 30 minutes, adding more time as needed, until a toothpick in the center of the cake comes out clean.
 I needed 50 minutes total.

 - Once cooled around 10 minutes, cut around the edges of the cake and turn out onto a cooling rack to complete cooling for about an hour before frosting.

 - Melt the chocolate in the microwave very slowly, about 10 seconds at a time, stirring, and then melting again, until all the chocolate was melted and smooth.